olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Eligibility.

-The Honor Code defines eligibility for positions on the Honor Board.
-The following eligibility restrictions apply to the remaining Student Government positions.
+The following eligibility restrictions apply to candidates for positions in the Student Government.
 A student may run for any combination of positions but may only hold one voting position on the Student Government.

 Rising Sophomores, Juniors, and Seniors are eligible to run for:
-1. President,
+1. President
-2. Vice President for Communications,
+2. Vice President for Communications
+3. Specialized Representative
-3. Director of Student Activities,
+4. Director of Student Activities
-4. Director of Clubs and Organizations,
+5. Director of Clubs and Organizations
-5. Director of Service, and
+6. Director of Service
-6. any of the Specialized Representative positions.
+7. Chair of the Honor Board
+8. Vice Chair of the Honor Board
+9. Honor Board General Member

 Rising Sophomores and Juniors are eligible to run for:
-1. Vice President for Finance,
+1. Vice President for Finance
-2. Assistant Director of Student Activities,
+2. Assistant Director of Student Activities
-3. Assistant Director of Clubs and Organizations, and
+3. Assistant Director of Clubs and Organizations
-4. Assistant Director of Service.
+4. Assistant Director of Service

 If a Rising Senior was not elected as Director of their respective Committee, Rising Seniors are also eligible to run for:
-1. Assistant Director of Student Activities,
+1. Assistant Director of Student Activities
-2. Assistant Director of Clubs and Organizations, and
+2. Assistant Director of Clubs and Organizations
-3. Assistant Director of Service.
+3. Assistant Director of Service

 The Class Representative positions are only open to students from the particular class which the position represents.